 How to Replace or Repair the Rear Door Handle, Door Latch, or Door Lock Actuator on the Toyota Camry

-This Do It Yourself (DIY) article provides details on fixing or replacing the rear exterior door handle, door latch, or door lock actuator for the 4-door (1997-2001) Toyota Camry.
+This do it yourself (DIY) article provides details on fixing or replacing the rear exterior door handle, door latch, or door lock actuator for the 4-door (1997-2001) Toyota Camry.
 The repair principles here will also work on other Toyota vehicles.

-Why cover three repair items in one article?
-Sometimes it's impossible to access and repair a damaged component without removing another component which may require repair as well.
+Sometimes, it's impossible to access and repair a damaged component without removing another component which may require repair as well.
 Specifically, you can't access the rear exterior door handle or door lock actuator without removing the door latch.
 The door latch blocks access to the door handle's rear mounting bolt, and since the door lock actuator is mounted and braced to the door latch, you can't remove the actuator without removing the latch.

 Typical Problems With the Door Components